Small things have great power.

 Canva is completely free to use.
 Plus, you get 1GB storage for photos and assets and access to more than 8,000 templates and free images.

-That said, you can upgrade for $12.95 per month to access additional features, stock images, templates, and graphic elements.
+You can upgrade for $12.95 per month to access additional features, stock images, templates, and graphic elements.

 2. Create a YouTube Thumbnail with FotoJet